exposit/pythia-oracle/HELP.md

 ####Grid Map

-This is exactly like a sheet of graph paper.
+This works like a sheet of graph paper.
 Click once to change the background color, click again to return it to base.
 You can enter a single digit or letter into any square.

 ####Diagram Map